makersacademy/news-summary-challenge/README.md

 I can see whizzy animations in the app
 ```

+## To do next

+With some more time I would like to implement the stretch user stories.
+I would also like to add 'load more' functionality to get more results so the news app can return all of the days headlines if it is more than 20.

 ## Diagram

 This is my original diagram.
 During development, I changed the NewsModel to contain an array of news items, instead of it being a single news item.